grokify/ringcentral-sdk-ruby/docs/usage/messages/SMS-Messages.md

 ## Retrieving a List of Valid SMS Sending Numbers

 When building an application that sends SMS it is useful to retrieve a list of SMS numbers to pre-select the `from` phone number.
 This can be done using the `extension/phone-number` endpoint and then selecting the phone numbers with the `SmsSender` feature.
+A common UX for this is to present a drop down element to allow the user to select a phone number to send from.

 To retrieve a list of phone numbers, make a `GET` request to the `extension/phone-number` endpoint as follows: